-About Our Placements and Tracks
+Clinical Placements and Specialty Tracks

 The Outpatient Service is the Department of Mental Health outpatient service for approximately 1,000 patients.
-These individuals have been deemed eligible for DMH services, usually signifying a diagnosis of a major mental illness, considerable functional impairment, and no means to obtain treatment in the private sector.
+These individuals are eligible for DMH services, usually signifying a diagnosis of a major mental illness, considerable functional impairment, and no means to obtain treatment in the private sector.
 This service includes specialized DBT and problematic sexual behavior outpatient teams.
 There are also teams with Spanish speaking clients and Spanish speaking supervisors.

 Neuropsychology Track involves full year participation in the Neuropsychology Service at MMHC and at the BIDMC Outpatient Psychiatry Service.
 Intern performs evaluations of both psychiatric patients and the general population, including questions of dementia, ADHD, LD, and other neuropsychiatric disorders.

 We will be providing trainees with three options for electives, which comprise a smaller part of their clinical experience:

 - Our Southard clinic will provide groups to individuals who are receiving outpatient services at DMH.
 There is one longstanding group that has been running for many years.
 Other groups can be determined based on the interests of the trainees that select this option.

 - Research electives are possible through collaborating with one of the many research faculty at BIDMC.
 Trainees who choose this elective will be matched with a mentor and work on a scholarly project.

 - Psychodiagnostic and projective testing assessments are available.